stefaweb/Q17-Amplifier/Q17-TURBO-2.0/Q17-TURBO-SMD-BOM.md

 	In this case with 60V rails, zeners D2 and D4 MUST BE REPLACED by 16V 1N5246B zener to get 14V.

 	Other Mosfet pairs are compatible and have been tested.
-For more information see the Q17-Power-Transistors-Selection PDF table available in the Github repository.
+For more information see the Q17-Power-Transistors-Selection PDF file available in the Github repository.

 - Q7 can be replaced by Q7' below the PCB with a JFE150 (don't forget to change R6 value to 182R).